-10 Incredibly useful English idioms
+10 Incredibly Useful English Idioms

-It’s idioms, not idiots.
 Idioms are phrases that do not exactly mean what the individual words would suggest.
 Actually, idioms are not for idiots, because they can be pretty complicated.
 So here’s something that can help.

 During one of our Lingoda Live lessons, our English teacher Marco came to the office and hosted an online lesson about idioms.
 Some of them require no more than a little thinking.
 Others you won’t figure out on your own.
 So, here are the 12 idioms that Marco discussed.
 We’ve also included a little bit of information about their origin.